Get started by searching below:

 Understanding the 7 Types of Elder Abuse

-Understanding the different types of elder abuse and legal protections is key in safeguarding older adults.
-Learn more about each type below.
+Understanding the different types of elder abuse and legal protections is key to safeguarding older adults, particularly those living in nursing homes.
+Learn more about common types of elderly abuse below.

 An older adult in a wheelchair, looking worried, raising concerns about elder abuse.